Gabriel-0216/Nascimento.Software.RallyTotal/README.md

 A simple project just for learning and improving .NET skills.
 I created the database and tables by hand, and used Dapper to access it

-The main goal of this project is to create a E-WRC market clone https://www.ewrc-market.com/   plus a Rally news Portal, like DirtFish
+The main goal is to create an E-WRC market clone https://www.ewrc-market.com/   plus a Rally news Portal, like DirtFish

 In this first commit the user can create a sale and see all cars available to buy